ornellion/100DaysOfCode/OVERVIEW-Round1.md

 - Started Web Development Foundations — Challenge Project: Build Your Own Cheat Sheet
 - freeCodeCamp: Started working on the Build a Survey Form HTML

-## R1D32
+### R1D32
 - Codecademy: Challenge Project: Build Your Own Cheat Sheet.
 Decided on the topic and structure.
 - freeCodeCamp: Continued working on the Build a Survey Form HTML

+### R1D33
+- Codecademy: hallenge Project: Build Your Own Cheat Sheet.
+Gathering the information that I want to enter into the table.
+- freeCodeCamp: Build a Survey Form HTML.
+Completed the HTML structure.
+Most of the user stories passed except one: "Failed:All your radio buttons should have a value attribute and value."